-UW-Stout, which has approximately 400 students who are active military members or veterans, has been named a Best for Vets school for 2019 by Military Times.
+For the second year in a row, University of Wisconsin-Stout, which has more than 400 students who are active military members or veterans, has been named a Best for Vets school by Military Times.

 UW-Stout has a Military and Veteran Resource Center in room 304A, Bowman Hall.
 Veterans support includes a Veteran Services Office, Council on Veteran Services, UW-Stout Veterans Club, SVA, and a designated veterans relations senator in the Stout Student Association.